About IT Governance Ltd

 Alan works with a wide range of clients on IT governance and information security projects which include design, implementation and deployment of management systems and the development and writing of White Papers.
 He also speaks at seminars and presentations on IT governance, regulatory compliance and information security.
 Alan can be contacted on firstname.lastname@example.org.

-Steve G Watkins - Director (Training & Consultancy) at IT Governance
+Steve G Watkins - Director at IT Governance

-Steve is co-author of the book on IT Governance, and Director of training & consultancy at IT Governance Ltd.
+Steve is co-author of the book on IT Governance, and a Director at IT Governance Ltd.

 Steve is Chair of the ISO/IEC27001 User Group, the UK Chapter of the ISMS International User Group, and is UKAS’ ISMS Technical Expert, advising on their assessments of certification bodies offering ISO27001 accredited certification.
 Steve sits on the Management Committee of the British Standards Society and is an active member of a number of technical committees responsible for drafting Standards.